pstefanovic/grpc-load-balancing/README.md

             port_value: 50051
 ```

-Observe significant amount traffic flowing to server-v2.
-Now remove server-v1 from the lbendpoints:
+Observe a significant amount of traffic flowing to server-v2.
+Now remove server-v1 from the `lbendpoints`:

 ```yaml
 ...